susheel7860/tank-detection/README.md

-AI model for tank detection
+AI Model for detecting tank-detection